 Getting scholarships for your college education is a huge financial advantage.
-Unlike loans or grants, the other common forms of financial aid, you don't have to repay scholarship money.
+Unlike loans, the other common form of financial aid, you don't have to repay scholarship money.
 Colleges and universities often award scholarships to students, as do some national foundations and scholarship programs.
 They can cover all or just a small part of the student's financial needs.
+Before you spend your scholarship money, be sure you understand the rules about your award.

 Scholarships are intended to help a student pay for his education that he might not otherwise afford.
-Some are based on financial need, but most represent an award for some kind of achievement.
-Those scholarships typically go to students that have excelled in an academic area, or have shown they can balance academics, grades and extracurricular activities.
+Some are based on financial need, but others represent an award for some kind of achievement.
+Those scholarships typically go to students that have excelled in an academic area or have shown they can balance academics, grades and extracurricular activities.
+There are also many scholarships designated for students who have overcome a lot in their past, students pursuing degrees in high-need areas, and learners outside the traditional college age group.

 Tuition is typically the most expensive part of any education.
 Some scholarships cover a student's full tuition, but most pay a portion of the bill.
 Some awards pay tuition for a limited number of credit hours per semester.
 A student can take more hours if he wants, but he'll have to pay for them in some other way.
 Other scholarships apply only if the student is pursuing a particular degree.
 If you elect to get an additional major or advanced degree, you would have to find additional funding.